MILo: Mesh-In-the-Loop Gaussian Splatting for Detailed and Efficient Surface Reconstruction: Related Work

 Despite their impressive rendering performance, none of these methods aim at explicit surface mesh reconstruction, limiting their applicability in tasks requiring geometric reasoning or downstream editing. \\

-\paragraph{Surface reconstruction from images.} Recovering explicit surface meshes from images only is a longstanding challenge.
-Recent volumetric approaches relying on implicit functions~\cite{wang2021neus, yariv2021volume_volsdf, li2023neuralangelo} proved efficient for reconstructing accurate surfaces, but generally require very long training times (often exceeding 24 hours) before mesh extraction can be performed.
+\paragraph{Surface reconstruction from images.} Recovering explicit surface meshes exclusively from images is a longstanding challenge. \diego{Well-established} volumetric approaches relying on implicit functions~\cite{wang2021neus, yariv2021volume_volsdf, li2023neuralangelo} proved efficient for reconstructing accurate surfaces. \diego{Training an implicit function is a strong regularization that allows to obtain smooth surfaces, thus these methods excel at extracting the foreground of object-centric scenes.}

+\diego{However, these methods generally require very long training times (often exceeding 24 hours) before mesh extraction can be performed.
+The success of Gaussian Splatting has naturally inspired an emerging line of work that trains splats jointly with implicit functions, notably Gaussian-UDF \cite{li2025gaussianudf}, GS-Pull \cite{zhang2024gspull}, and GSDF \cite{yu2024gsdf}.
+By combining these two representations, such methods mitigate the time bottleneck by querying the implicit function through strategies that exploit the positions of the Gaussian splats.
+While this improves training efficiency, it also \textbf{exacerbates scalability issues}, since two representations must be optimized simultaneously.
+Moreover, although neural SDFs excel at reconstructing isolated objects, their expressivity remains bounded by the MLP architecture \cite{li2025gaussianudf,zhang2024gspull,yu2024gsdf}.
+Consequently, while these approaches can in principle be applied to more complex scenes, they tend to underperform beyond single-object or foreground-dominant settings.}

 Moreover, these volumetric representations typically cannot achieve real-time rendering, limiting their practical applications.
-Some approaches address this by first optimizing the volumetric representation, extracting a mesh, and then baking the rendering capabilities into the mesh to enable real-time rendering~\cite{yariv23baked, reiser2024binary}, but these still suffer from the lengthy optimization times required for the initial mesh extraction.
-Other methods based on discrete structures~\cite{munkberg22nvdiffrec, shen23flexicubes} also proved efficient to some extent, but focus on individual objects and are not scalable to large complex scenes.
+Some approaches address this by first optimizing the volumetric representation, extracting a mesh, and then baking the rendering capabilities into the mesh to enable real-time rendering~\cite{yariv23baked, Reiser2024SIGGRAPH}. \diego{Thus, these methods are split into two stages, which \textbf{prevents any refinement of the mesh}, while still exhibiting lengthy optimization times.}

+Other methods based on discrete structures~\cite{munkberg22nvdiffrec, shen23flexicubes} also proved efficient to some extent, but focus on individual objects and \textbf{are not scalable to large complex scenes}.